Adversarial Attack and Defense on Point Sets: Introduction

 \section{Introduction}

-The popularity of 3D sensors, \eg, LiDAR and RGB-D cameras, raises a number of research concerns with 3D vision.
-Increasing accessible data makes data-driven deep learning approaches practical to be used in many fields, such as autopilot \cite{zhou2017voxelnet, qi2017frustum}, robotics \cite{jaremo2018density, deng2018ppfnet} and graphics \cite{yan2016perspective, kato2018neural, wang2018pixel2mesh}.
+The popularity of 3D sensors, e.g., LiDAR and RGB-D cameras, raises a number of research concerns with 3D vision. \tifs{Increasingly} accessible data makes data-driven deep learning approaches practical to be used in many fields, such as autopilot \cite{zhou2017voxelnet, qi2017frustum}, robotics \cite{jaremo2018density, deng2018ppfnet} and graphics \cite{yan2016perspective, kato2018neural, wang2018pixel2mesh}.
 Particularly, point cloud is one of the most natural data structures to represent the 3D geometry.
 Typical CNN-based approaches \cite{su2015multi, qi2016volumetric} not only require pre-rendering the sparse point clouds into unnecessarily voluminous representations, but also introduce quantization artifacts \cite{qi2016pointnet}.
 PointNet \cite{qi2016pointnet} and DeepSet \cite{zaheer2017deep} pioneer the direction of learning representations on the raw point clouds.
 By learning representation from \emph{permutation-invariant} and \emph{size-varying} {\bf point sets}, this idea is shown to be effective and efficient, and has achieved remarkable success \cite{pointnetplusplus, pointcnn, wang2018dynamic}.

-Considering the popularity and potential use in numerous crucial applications of point clouds, \eg self-driving, it is urgent to address the safety issues.
-It is proven that even high-performance deep image classifiers are vulnerable to the adversarial attacks \cite{originalAdversarial, tramer2017ensemble, athalye2018obfuscated}, where visually similar samples are generated to mislead the networks to classify incorrectly.
-We are interested in the safety and robustness of the deep nets given adversarial point cloud samples, especially when learning is based on the raw point clouds.
+Considering the popularity and potential use in numerous crucial applications of point clouds, e.g., self-driving, it is urgent to address the security issues.
+It is proven that even high-performance deep image classifiers are vulnerable to the adversarial attacks \cite{originalAdversarial, tramer2017ensemble, athalye2018obfuscated}, where visually similar \tifs{examples} are generated to mislead the networks to classify incorrectly.
+We are interested in the security and robustness of the deep nets given adversarial point clouds, especially when learning is based on the raw point clouds.